China's top graft-buster says fight will never end

 "A clean government and a healthy and fair market offers the best soft environment for investment," it paraphrased Wang as saying.

-The party announced in July that it had launched a corruption investigation into Zhou, following months of speculation about his fate, making him the highest-profile victim yet of Xi's war on graft.
+The party announced in July that it had launched a corruption investigation into Zhou, following months of speculation about his fate, becoming the highest-profile victim yet of Xi's sweeping war on graft.